 5,500 BC: Boreal period of Holocene.
 Ireland cut off from rest of British Isles at beginning; by end whole of Britain cut off from Europe(Wikipedia).

-5,000 BC: As Scandinavian ice cap melts, Neolithic Europe repopulated by peoples from Siberia & Asia Minor (Sykes, B. Daily Mail, 11/11/00.
-See also entries for 40,000 & 25,000 BP.
+5,000 BC: As Scandinavian ice cap melts, Neolithic Europe repopulated by peoples from Siberia and Asia Minor (Sykes, B. Daily Mail, 11/11/00.
+See also entries for 40,000 and 25,000 BP.
 Evolution of Indo-European languages in Anatolia, reaching Europe 6,000 BC (Gibbins).
 Schoch's estimate for the construction period of the Sphinx (p.50, Voices Of The Rocks) based primarily on water-induced erosion.
-Ross Sea secondary Antarctic climatic optimum as measured by ice cores(see also 6,000BP & 11,500 BP).
+Ross Sea secondary Antarctic climatic optimum as measured by ice cores(see also 6,000BP and 11,500 BP).
 Catal Huyuk, Anatolia (Turkey).

 4,000 BC: Radio carbon dating indicates most peat bogs in Britain and other western European countries formed......after flooding at the end of the last Ice Age (Langdon, p.57).